 - I like that it has the time and date, so it also functions as a watch with a stop watch, and a nice lightweight watch with a very comfortable strap.

 - It has an easy fasten clip, not clunky and big.
-Lightweight and simple.
+Lightweight and simple, and the whole watch is a comfortable fit.

 - The vivofit 3 is waterproof, so you literally never have to take it off.